 Services that our plan pays for What you must pay Over-the-counter (OTC) medications and items \$0 The plan provides unlimited over-the-counter (OTC) medications when written as prescriptions by your provider.
 For more information please refer to Tier 4 drugs found in Chapter 6 or visit our website at www.myamerigroup.com/TXmmp for Amerigroup STAR+PLUS MMP's List of Covered Drugs (Drug List).
 In addition, the plan also provides an extra \$51 spending amount, every three months for plan-approved, over-the-counter (OTC) health and wellness items.
-This extra benefit: Does not require prior authorization or a prescription Does not include items currently available as a covered benefit Is limited to items in Amerigroup STAR+PLUS MMP's OTC Catalog Members are eligible to use the full quarterly spending amount anytime throughout the quarter.
-Unused balances do not roll forward each calendar quarter and must be used by December 31.
-Balance does not carry year to year.
+This extra benefit: Does not require PA or a prescription Does not include items currently available as a covered benefit Is limited to items in Amerigroup STAR+PLUS MMP's OTC Catalog Members are eligible to use the full quarterly spending amount anytime throughout the quarter.
+Unused balances will roll forward each calendar quarter but must be used by December 31.
+Balance does not carry forward from year to year.
 OTC items may be purchased only for the member.
 Partial hospitalization services \$0 Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
 It can help keep you from having to stay in the hospital.
-Prior authorization may be required.
+PA may be required.

 Services that our plan pays for What you must pay

 Personal assistance services \$0

 The plan covers personal assistance with activities of daily living.

 The plan may pay for the following services if medically or functionally necessary, and maybe other services not listed here:

 Grooming

 Eating

 Bathing

 Dressing and personal hygiene

 Functional living tasks / assistance with planning

 Preparing meals

 Transportation, or assistance in securing transportation

 Assistance with ambulation and mobility

 Reinforcement of behavioral support or specialized therapies activities; and

 Assistance with medications

 These services can be self-directed if you choose.
 This option allows you or your legally authorized representative to be the employer of some of your service providers and to direct the delivery of program services.

+If you are a waiver member, please refer to the Community-Based Services section later in this chapter.

+PA may be required.

+Services that our plan pays for What you must pay Personal Emergency Response System (PERS) \$0 The plan offers a personal monitoring system that works 24/7.
+In the event of an emergency, you can press a call button to signal for help.
+PERS is available to all members residing in the community (non-nursing facility members).
+Limitations and restrictions may apply.
 If you are a waiver member, please refer to the Community- Based Services section later in this chapter.

-Prior authorization may be required.

-Services that our plan pays for What you must pay Personal Emergency Response System (PERS) \$0 The plan offers a personal monitoring system that works the event of an emergency, you can press a call button to for help.
-PERS is available to all members residing in the commu (non-nursing facility members).
-Limitations and restriction apply. , , , , , , , , , , , , , , , , , , , If you are a waiver member, please refer to the Commun Based Services section later in this chapter. nity- Prior authorization may be required.
-Pest control \$0 The plan offers pest control treatments once every 3 more eliminate rodents, roaches, and other unsafe pests from home.
-This extra benefit is limited to members residing in community (non-nursing facility members).
-Limitations are restrictions may apply. the n the Prior authorization may be required.
-Physician/provider services, including doctor's office visits e \$0 The plan will pay for the following services: Medically necessary health care or surgery services in places such as: given o physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialis st Basic hearing and balance exams given by your princh care provider or specialist, if your doctor orders then find out whether you need treatment - This benefit is continued on the next t page
+PA may be required.
+Pest control \$0 The plan offers pest control treatments once every 3 months to eliminate rodents, roaches, and other unsafe pests from the home.
+This extra benefit is limited to members residing in the community (non-nursing facility members).
+Limitations and restrictions may apply.
+PA may be required.
+Physician/provider services, including doctor's office visits \$0 The plan will pay for the following services: Medically necessary health care or surgery services given in places such as: o physician's office certified ambulatory surgical center hospital outpatient department Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams given by your primary care provider or specialist, if your doctor orders them to find out whether you need treatment This benefit is continued on the next page